DEFRA/software-development-standards/standards/kubernetes_standards.md

   app.kubernetes.io/name: {{ quote .Values.name }}
 ```

-## Further reading
-More information is available in [Confluence](https://eaflood.atlassian.net/wiki/spaces/FPS/pages/1618214984/Kubernetes+labels)

-# Pod priority
+### Pod priority
 Kubernetes Pods can have priority levels.
 Priority indicates the importance of a pod relative to other pods.
 If a pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority pods to make scheduling of the pending pod possible.

 In the event of over utilisation of a cluster, Kubernetes will start to kill lower priorty pods first to maintain stability.

-## Priority levels available to FFC pods
-There are three defined pod priority levels available within an FFC cluster.
-A deployment must specify one of these levels.
+Clusters should include pod priority classes that teams can consume based on their service needs.
+The below gives examples of the Pod Priorty classes available in FFC clusters.

-### High (1000)
+#### High (1000)
 Reserved primarily for customer facing or critical workload pods.

-### Default (600)
+#### Default (600)
 Default option suitable for most pods.

-### Low (200)
+#### Low (200)
 For pods where downtime is more tolerable.

 The `priorityClass` definitions that relate to these levels can be viewed in the [ffc-kubernetes-configuration](https://github.com/DEFRA/ffc-kubernetes-configuration/tree/master/priority-classes) repository.

-## Resource profile impact
+#### Resource profile impact
 In the event a cluster has to make a choice between killing one of two services sharing the same priority level, the [resource profile](resource-usage.md) configuration will influence which is killed.

-## Further reading
-More information is available in [Confluence](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/)

-# Probes
-To increase the stability and predicatability of a Kubernetes cluster, services should make use of both readiness and liveness probes unless there is a significant reason not to.

-Probe end points should follow the convention of `healthy` for readiness probes and `healthz` for liveness probes.

-# Role Based Access Control (RBAC)
-FFC clusters enable RBAC through `RoleBinding` Kubernetes resources.

-Each delivery team will have it's own Rolebinding so permissions can be permitted or denied on a team level.

-## Development cluster
-- Platform team developers have Cluster Admin role allowing them full access to the cluster

-- Delivery team developers are restricted to only namespaces they own

-# Resource usage
+### Resource usage
 Predictable demands are important to help Kubernetes find the right place for a pod within a cluster.
 When it comes to resources such as a CPU and memory, understanding the resource needs of a pod will help Kubernetes allocate the pod to the most appropriate node and generally improve the stability of the cluster.

-## Declaring a profile
+#### Declaring a profile
 - all pods declare both a `request` and `limit` value for CPU and memory
 - production clusters do not contain any `best-effort` pods
 - pods with consistent usage patterns are run as`guaranteed` pods (i.e. equal `request` and `limit values`)
 - pods with spiky usage patterns can be run as `burstable` but effort should be taken to understand why performance is not consistent and whether the service is doing too much

-## Resource quotas
-FFC clusters will limit available resources within a namespace using a `resourceQuota`.
-This quota can be viewed in the [ffc-kubernetes-configuration](https://github.com/DEFRA/ffc-kubernetes-configuration/tree/master/resource-quotas) repository.

-Services which require an exception to this limit should raise a request with the Platform Services team.

-## Resource profiling
+#### Resource profiling
 Performance testing a pod is the only way to understand it's resource utilisation pattern and needs.
 Performance testing should take place on all pods to accurately understand their usage before they can be deployed to production.

-# Further reading
-More information is available in [Confluence](https://eaflood.atlassian.net/wiki/spaces/FPS/pages/1616576613/Pod+resource+usage)
+### Resource quotas
+Clusters will limit available resources within a namespace using a `resourceQuota` to improve cluster stability.
+An example quota can be viewed in the [ffc-kubernetes-configuration](https://github.com/DEFRA/ffc-kubernetes-configuration/tree/master/resource-quotas) repository.

+### Probes
+To increase the stability and predicatability of a Kubernetes cluster, services should make use of both readiness and liveness probes unless there is a significant reason not to.

+Probe end points should follow the convention of `healthy` for readiness probes and `healthz` for liveness probes.

-# Secrets
+### Secrets
 Where possible, secrets should not be stored within an application or Kubernetes pod.
-Instead, clusters should use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) as per Microsoft recommendation.
+Instead, clusters should use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) in Azure or [IAM role for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) in AWS.

-When secrets in a pod are unavoidable, for example when a third party API key is needed, secrets should be stored in Azure Key Vault and injected into Kubernetes `Secret` resources via CI.
+When secrets in a pod are unavoidable, for example when a third party API key is needed, secrets should be injected into pods as the pod is created.

-**Note** The approach for unavoidable secrets is under review and it is likely that the programme will adopt a tool such as [Kubernetes Secrets Store CSI Driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver).